trongtruong2509/devops-code-challenge/README.md

    - Builds a Docker image
    - Tags it with build number
    - Pushes it to ECR repository
-3. Deployment pipeline is triggered, which:
+3. Deployment pipeline is automatically triggered upon successful build completion, which:
    - Updates ECS task definition with new image
    - Updates ECS service to use new task definition
    - Monitors deployment for success